-I love the look of this wreath that is decked out with many different types of greenery.
-The various colors and textures gives the wreath interest while keeping the overall design cohesive.
-For information on the best greenery to use in decor, see this post.
+I love the look of this fresh wreath that is decked out with many different types of greenery.
+The various colours and textures give visual interest while keeping the overall design cohesive.
+See this post for information on the best greenery to use in decor.

 Make a Pinecone Wreath

 Wreaths can also be beautiful with no greenery at all!
 This bleached pinecone wreath is rustic with a soft, modern feel.
 Adding just a few pinecones to an evergreen wreath can also be fun for variation in texture and colour.

 Even if you don’t live in an area with pinecones, you can still make this natural wreath!
 Just purchase your pinecones online and start crafting.